ayrna/orca/doc/orca-install.md

 1. Install a [supported compiler](https://es.mathworks.com/support/compilers.html).
 The easier way is to use the "Add-ons" assistant to download and install [MinGW](http://es.mathworks.com/help/matlab/matlab_external/install-mingw-support-package.html).
 1. Test [basic C example](https://es.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c++-compiler) to ensure `mex` is propertly working.
-1. Inside MATLAB's console, run `make` in folder `src\Algorithms`
+1. From the MATLAB's console, run `make` in `src\Algorithms`.
-1. From `src` run `runtestssingle` to check the instalation.
+1. Then run `runtestssingle` in `src` to check the instalation.

-We provide binaries and *dlls* for 'ORBoost' to avoid the *complex* build task in Windows.
+We provide binaries and *dlls* for 'ORBoost', because building this method in Windows can be very *complex*.
 Make will unpak all the binary files.
-If you need to compile your own binaries, these are the steeps.
+If you need to compile your own binaries, these are the steps:

 1. Install [w64-mingw32](https://mingw-w64.org).
-1. Open a terminal by presing Windows key and type `cmd.exe`.
+1. Open a terminal by presing Windows ico and type `cmd.exe`.
 1. Set Windows path to your `w64-mingw32` installation binaries dir, for instance:
 ```
 set PATH=C:\Program Files\mingw-w64\x86_64-7.2.0-posix-seh-rt_v5-rev0\mingw64\bin;"%PATH%"